5 Things You Should Know About CBD and Alcohol

 Having CBD and alcohol together

-CBD has been shown to affect not only the way that intoxication feels after consuming alcohol but also on the way that alcohol affects our liver and brain.
-These studies have led scientists to consider CBD as both a treatment option for alcohol use disorder and as a protectant against alcohol’s damaging effects.
+CBD has been shown to affect not only the way that intoxication feels after consuming any alcoholic beverage but also on the way that alcohol affects our liver and brain.
+These studies have led scientists to consider CBD products as both a treatment option for alcohol use disorder and as a protectant against alcohol’s damaging effects.

 CBD could reduce alcohol intake